At our university, we take a coordinated approach and ensure efficient use of business intelligence tools and resources than can help you:

 What is business intelligence?

 Business intelligence at the University of Newcastle is the process of informing and supporting decision-making using information from all areas of the University and the sector.
-This is presented via Newcastle Information Analytics (NINA).
-Staff can use this information and knowledge to make effective decisions.
+Staff can access this information via the BI & Reporting Hub

 NINA is UONs latest interactive reporting system providing provide immediate and real-time information.
 We are continually adding to data available in NINA.